Close race for North Carolina chief justice going to recount - Salisbury Post

 Associated Press

-RALEIGH — The extremely close race for North Carolina Supreme Court chief justice will have a recount, as incumbent Cheri Beasley on Tuesday formally asked for one while challenger Paul Newby holds a narrow lead with final tallies posted in nearly all 100 counties.
+RALEIGH — The extremely close race for North Carolina Supreme Court chief justice will have a recount, as incumbent Cheri Beasley on Tuesday formally asked for one.
+Challenger Paul Newby holds a narrow lead with final tallies posted from all 100 counties.

-Newby, the senior associate justice, had about 370 more votes than Beasley from nearly 5.4 million ballots counted for the race, according to figures from the State Board of Elections.
-Only Rockingham County had not completed counting all of their qualifying ballots.
-Its county board planned to meet Tuesday afternoon.
+Newby, the senior associate justice, had 406 more votes than Beasley from nearly 5.4 million ballots counted from the race, according to figures from the State Board of Elections.
+Rockingham County, the only county yet to complete counting all of their qualifying ballots, finished late Tuesday afternoon.

 Beasley, a Democrat and the state’s first Black female chief justice, had until noon to ask the board to conduct the machine recount, in which ballots will be run through tabulation machines.
 State law allows a trailing candidate to seek a recount if the margin is 10,000 votes or less.